ABHINAV-S-RAO/Precision_Guitar_Tuner_/README.md

 ---

-Developed with ❤️ using STM32F446, CMSIS-DSP, and HD44780 LCD.
+Developed using STM32F446, CMSIS-DSP, and HD44780 LCD.
 Ideal for learning DSP, ADC sampling, and signal processing on microcontrollers.